-It's a good idea to have uniforms, lunch boxes, bags and stationery ready:
+It's a good idea to have uniforms, lunch boxes and bags ready:

-- Get your child to try on the uniform and shoes before the first day, just to make sure everything fits.
+- Get your child to try on his/her uniform and shoes before the first day, just to make sure everything fits.
 It's a good idea to have your child wear new school shoes for a few days before school starts and practise doing up laces or buckles. - Choose a lunch box and drink bottle that has an easy-to-open lid.
-Your child can practise using the lunch box at preschool, or during a picnic lunch at home or in the park. - Make sure your child has enough healthy food for both recess and lunch. - Find out whether your child needs any other items for school for example, hat, art smock, library bag, pencils, markers, crayons and so on. - Make sure your child's name is clearly marked on all clothing and other things like their lunch box, drink bottle and school bag.
+Your child can practise using the lunch box at preschool, or during a picnic lunch at home or in the park. - Make sure your child has enough healthy food for both recess and lunch. - Find out whether your child needs any other items for school for example, hat, library bag. - Make sure your child's name is clearly marked on all his/her individual belongings.